 - Staff Contact

-The ISL method involves these steps (diagram of in situ leaching):
+The ISL method involves these steps:

 - A solution of oxygen, hydrogen peroxide, or another oxidizing agent in water is injected into an underground zone that bears uranium ore.